 Mixing & Mastering Engineer

-I’m an audio engineer and audiophile with 18 years experience recording and mixing music.
+I’m an audio engineer and audiophile totalling 18 years experience recording and mixing music.

 Mixing and mastering services that give you the radio-ready result you’ve been searching for.

 I believe that all independent bands and artists should have the same broadcast quality releases as major label artists.
 You deserve a genuine, professional record-making experience, with releases that sound expensive AF.
 Releases that make you proud and thrill your fans.

 It was a fantastic experience mixing music at the BBC in London for nearly 7 years.
-I worked with artists across all genres although my expertise is rock, pop punk, post-punk, indie and alternative music.
+I worked with artists across all genres although now, my expertise is rock, post-punk, indie and alternative music.
 At the BBC’s Maida Vale Studios, I worked on hundreds of sessions for Radio 1, Radio 2, 1Xtra, and 6 Music, developing my skills by assisting the best audio engineers in the business.

 In total, I’ve accumulated nearly 18 years recording and mixing experience and I’m exhausted…no just kidding!
 I love what I do and want to help you get to the next stage in your career.
-You need kick arse professional mixes that get you noticed by the people who matter and I have the experience to give that to you.
+You need kick-arse professional mixes that get you noticed by the people who matter and I have the experience to give that to you.

 My Story (grab a coffee...)

 I grew up in a pub in West Yorkshire in the north of England.
 My Mum was a popular cabaret singer in the 60’s and music featured big in my life because of her.
-Dad was an electrical engineer and set up her PA and drove her to gigs.
+Dad was an electrical engineer and set up and maintained her PA and drove her to gigs.